Jeff-Mitchell/network-flood-attack-protection/README.md

-# CSC 7078 Secure Softwarized Networks
+## CSC 7078 Secure Softwarized Networks
-## The Detection And Protection Against TCP PSH Floods
+### The Detection And Protection Against TCP PSH Floods
-## Jeff Mitchell 40203212
+### Jeff Mitchell 40203212

 ### How To Install

 The Python application can be downloaded above from the "src" folder.
 The file will be called 40203212.py and should be downloaded and copied into your version of SDN-cockpit into the folder found at `sdn-cockpit\sync\local\apps\src`.
-Similarly, the scenario file can be found above in the scenarios folder and the file 40203212.yaml should be copied to `sdn-cockpit\sync\local\apps\scenarios`
+Similarly, the scenario file can be found above in the scenario's folder, and the file 40203212.yaml should be copied to `sdn-cockpit\sync\local\apps\scenarios`

-To begin using these files, SDN-cockpit must be up and running with XClient and XLaunch set up before starting SDN-cockpit to use XNodes for hosts for extra control of network traffic elements.
+To begin using these files, SDN-cockpit must be up and running with XClient and XLaunch set up before starting the SDN-cockpit to use XNodes for hosts for extra control of network traffic elements.
 Run the following commands after opening a git bash window inside the SDN-cockpit directory:

 ```
 vagrant up